 - Struggles to scale with growing businesses

-That’s right – you don’t need to pay a penny to get started with Wave, so there's no need for a pricing table.
+That’s right – you don’t need to pay a penny to use Wave, so there are no price plans for us to share with you.
 In fact, you don’t even need a credit card to sign up to its accounting, receipt-scanning, and invoicing apps – they’re all free and ready to use.
 Wave makes it easy for a tiny business to track its expenses at no cost.

 The Wave payroll add-on